royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/index.md

 - [DUO](./provider/duo.md)

 > [!NOTE]
 > Disabling a provider does not remove the configuration of the provider or of users configured for this provider.
+However, these configured users can not
+> use Royal Server as long as the provider is disabled.